odioski/FWCracker_v2/FWCracker_v2.md

 After furhter investigation I learned that the mac used for testing was compromised.
 Thus the perceived timing or keyboard communication issue.
 I began to suspect that having two keyboards plugged in (one of them being the emulator) was the issue, but after some thought I realized no keyboard is actually needed in the first stage of a boot lock, since the point is to keep one from accessing any of the system until the password is given.
-So, either my firmware was corrupted or Apple deviated when they built the POST.
+So, either my firmware was corrupted or someone deviated when they built the POST.
 There should be no way to enter Cmd-Option-R to access either the firmware or the recovery system without first passing the check, from the firmware/boot lock.
 Because that's what a firmware/boot lock is supposed to do.
 That is the layer of protection it provides given it's operating normally.